 Great gardens are complicated, so let someone else do your homework.
 Outsource!
 Some of the best garden harvests are the kind where customized ingredients shine through, so find a source (like Gardenuity) that can help you with the nitty-gritty details of when to plant, what soil to plant in, and what nutrients the roots need to give you the best harvest.

 These are the questions that really matter.
 Planting the right plant in the right soil at the right time makes a huge difference in your garden’s success.

 What: Look at your growing zones, your climate, different plant’s need to determine what to plant.
 (Gardenuity match does the research for you!)
 Most of all, what plants excite you?
 You’ll have the best growing experience if you’re happy about what you’re growing.

 Where: Container gardens can take some of the

 When: Now is always the time to grow!
 Be sure you have the time and energy to spend a bit of your day every day, but mostly, just get growing.
 You’ll find time to work with your plant as it needs, and you’ll be happy you did.

 3. Plant, grow, eat, repeat, and have fun!

-Follow these gardening tips for beginners, and let us know if you need any help!
-Enjoy the grow.
+Follow these gardening tips for new gardeners, and let us know if you need any help!
+Enjoy the grow!